siracacl/A5-Browser-Use-Docker/Python_server/README.md

 # A5 Python Server

-This directory contains the Python server component of the A5 Browser Automation Tool.
-The server handles requests from the Chrome extension and executes browser automation commands using the Browser Use library.
+This directory contains the Python server component of the A5 Browser Automation Tool (mainly main.py).
+The server handles requests from the Chrome extension (or your own web application) and executes browser automation commands using the Browser Use library.

 ## Structure

 The server consists of the following key components:

-- `server.py`: Main server application
+- `main.py`: Main server application
-- `handlers/`: Request handlers and business logic
-- `utils/`: Utility functions and helpers
+- `utils/`: Future: Utility functions and helpers
-- `models/`: Data models and database schemas
+- `models/`: Future: Data models and database schemas
-- `config/`: Configuration files and environment variables
+- `config/`: Future: Configuration files and environment variables

 ## Development